 Sondre Nordheim of Telemark, Norway discovers birch tree roots can be used as heel bindings, allowing skiers to jump and turn for the first time.

 TRAIL SKIING ON Mount HOOD A LONG STANDING TRADITION By Lloyd Musser Ask any Mt.
-Hood skier over the age of 25, to recall a memorabl skiing event on Mt.
+Hood skier over the age of 25 to recall a memorable skiing event on Mt.
 Hood and they likely will recall fond memories of skiing the Glade Trail.
-Should the skier be older that 50,…Read more
+Should the skier be older than 50,…Read more

-By Lloyd Musser As early as the 1880’s people were thinking about building LODGES on Mount Hood.
+By Lloyd Musser As early as the 1880’s, people were thinking about building LODGES on Mount Hood.
 In 1889, Wm.
 Ladd and CES Wood built Cloud Cap Inn.
-Visitor had to travel by railroad to Hood River, and then take a stage coach, via a toll road to reach this…Read more
+Visitors had to travel by railroad to Hood River, then take a stage coach, via a toll road, to reach this rustic…Read more

 Mt.
 Hood SKI HISTORY TIMELINE